This degree course is accredited by University College Birmingham.

 - Chance to develop transferrable skills such as leadership and management and become equipped to be innovative and creative to respond to challenges in the future of healthcare

 Part 2 continues from part 1, exploring more complex and challenging scenarios and presentations.
 The emphasis of this year is on further developing your independent study skills, your problem-solving skills and you shall be applying what you have learnt so far into practice.
-As well as four key modules, you will then be out on 2 practice placements (5-6 weeks in length), where you are assessed in the clinical setting by practice educators who are practicing and experienced physiotherapists.
+As well as four key modules, you will then be out on 2 part-time practice placements (5-6 weeks in length), where you are assessed in the clinical setting by practice educators who are practicing and experienced physiotherapists.

 Teaching & assessment